 - Make sure you know exactly what their fee entails.
 Ask for a list of all services included and what isn’t.

 3: The dress

 - Research your local bridal salons and book at least 3 appointments.
-Prioritize salons that definitely stock dresses in your style, budget and size.
+Book appointments with salons that stock dresses in your budget and sample size.

-- Have an idea of what you are interested in trying first, but try not to be too fixed on one particular idea until you have worn a few different silhouettes.
+- Have an idea of what you are interested in trying, but try not to be too fixed on one particular idea.

-- Always have a budget when shopping for your gown – and remember to include accessories and shoes in it, too.
+- Set a budget when shopping for your gown – and remember to include accessories and shoes in it as well.